 - Tabasco sauce – Cholula or your other favorite hot sauce is a perfect substitute.
 I love the kick it adds to the zesty vinaigrette dressing.

-First, whisk together the dressing ingredients and place them in the fridge to chill while you assemble the salad, or make it in advance.
+Whisk together the dressing ingredients and place them in the fridge to chill while you assemble the salad, or make it in advance.

 I prefer to drizzle the dressing on the mandarin salad just before serving!